 - Manuscripts must be original, unpublished works not under consideration at another publication.

 - Submissions should include a cover page that lists the article title, an abstract (150-200 words), the total word count of the manuscript, and the author's name affiliation, and contact information.

-- To facilitate blind review the authors' names should not appear anywhere on the manuscript.
+- To facilitate anonymous review the authors' names should not appear anywhere on the manuscript.
 Please strip the file of any other identifying notations, including references in the document’s properties, title, or first-person language in text of references.

 - Manuscripts should be prepared according to The Chicago Manual of Style, 16th edition.
 A helpful resource on The Chicago Manual of Style is available here.